-Duty to report: members of staff must follow this policy immediately if they have any concerns about a member of staff or any other adult (which could include adults not employed by the School).

-This includes any concern however it arises, for example, behaviour witnessed or a concern raised by a colleague, pupil, parent or another adult or as a result of checks or information brought to your attention.
+Duty to report: members of staff must follow this policy immediately if they have any concerns about a member of staff or any other adult.
+This includes concerns about any behaviour witnessed or a concern raised by a colleague, pupil, parent or another adult or as a result of checks or information.

-Duty to self-refer: staff must refer themselves to the Head where, for example, they have found themselves in a situation which could be misinterpreted, which might appear compromising to others or if on reflection, a member of staff feels they have behaved in such a way that may fall below the standards expected by the School.
+Duty to self- refer: staff must refer themselves to the head if they have found themselves in a situation which could be misinterpreted, which might appear compromising to tohers or if on reflection, a member of staff feels they have behaved in such a way that may fall below the standards expected by the School.